AryanT7/lexibrief-ai/model_card.md

 ## Model Description

-LexiBrief is a fine-tuned version of Mistral-7B-Instruct-v0.1 specifically optimized for legal document summarization.
+LexiBrief is a fine-tuned version of Mistral-7B-Instruct-v0.2 specifically optimized for legal document summarization.
 The model has been trained to generate concise, accurate summaries of legal documents while maintaining the essential legal context and key points.

 ### Training Procedure

 The model was fine-tuned using the following approach:

-- **Base Model**: mistralai/Mistral-7B-Instruct-v0.1
+- **Base Model**: mistralai/Mistral-7B-Instruct-v0.2
-- **Training Data**: BillSum dataset (US Congressional bills and their summaries)
+- **Training Data**: BillSum dataset (US Congressional bills and their summaries), LexGlue dataest
 - **Training Method**: LoRA (Low-Rank Adaptation) fine-tuning
 - **Optimization**:
   - Learning rate: 2e-4